dstackai/dstack/docs/index.md

 # What is dstack?

-dstack is an open-core platform to train deep learning models 🧪, provision infrastructure on-demand 🤖, manage data 📦 , and version models 🧬.
+##### dstack is a new open-core platform that automates data and training workflows.

+dstack allows you to define workflows and their infrastructure requirements as code.
+The platform provisions infrastructure on demand, and versions data and models.
+It allows you to use any frameworks, experiment trackers, cloud vendors, or hardware.

 <div class="video-wrapper">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/7ZfH3h0VM50"  frameborder="0"  allowfullscreen></iframe>